zhihangMa-1/The-ancient-metagenomic-analysis-of-paleofeces/README.md

-# The ancient metagenomic analysis of paleofeces
+# Human-Animal Interactions in Prehistoric China: Metagenomic Analysis of Longshan Period Paleofeces
-This code are analyses that accompanies the manuscript "Human-Animal Interactions in Prehistoric China: Insights from Metagenomic Analysis of Longshan Period Paleofeces"，and allows the reader to replicate the analysis in here.
+This repository contains the computational pipeline and scripts to accompany the manuscript "Human-Animal Interactions in Prehistoric China: Insights from Metagenomic Analysis of Longshan Period Paleofeces" by Ma et al., submitted to the Journal of Archaeological Science.
+This compendium provides all necessary code, configuration files, and documentation required to reproduce the taxonomic profiling, authentication, and paleogenomic analyses presented in the study.
+The repository is permanently archived and accessible via DOI: XXX.

+## 1.Repository Structure
+This repository centralizes all scripts and configurations required to replicate the study: scripts/: Core analysis pipeline (Bash, Python, and R scripts). configs/: Configuration templates (e.g., pca.par), SNP lists, and example metadata.
+LICENSE: MIT License.
+README.md: Main documentation.

-## Software and environment dependencies
+## 2.Software and Environment
 All software used for the analysis, including precise version numbers, is listed below.
 We have provided a Docker image [Link] that encapsulates all necessary software dependencies and precise tool versions.

-### Core bioinformatics tools
+### Core Tools & Versions
 * **FastQC:** v0.11.9
 * **BWA:** v0.7.17
 * **leeHom**